txus/txus.github.io/resources/posts/2014-05-05-why-i-am-excited-about-clojure.md

 categories: clojure
 ---

-I've been meaning to write about Clojure for some time now.
+I've been meaning to write about [Clojure][clojure] for some time now.
 Unfortunately, as it often happens, I felt the urge to rewrite my entire blog in Clojure first, and that delayed me a bit.
 So let's get to it!

 My first real language was Ruby.
 I still do Ruby every day when doing client work, mostly Rails apps.
 I still use Ruby to prototype lots of things -- it's